Send Your Transactional Surveys Using Retently's Zapier Integration

 - New Order (Any Status): Triggers when a new purchase is made (of any order status).

-Intercom: To many companies, Intercom is the core service in their communication with customers and marketing automation.
+Intercom: Intercom is the core service in communication with customers and marketing automation for many businesses.
 The triggers it offers give you the possibility to run a professional Transactional NPS campaign:

 - New User: Triggers when a new user is created.